Back to Blog

 A KEB servo motor with integral gearing.
 Servo motors tend to have a long narrow body.

-The rotor size of a servo motor is typically smaller in diameter than that of its equivalent induction motor counterpart, leading to smaller inertia.
-This makes servo motors particularly attractive for dynamic motion control profiles where fast cycle times are desired.
+The rotor size of a servo motor is generally smaller than that of an equivalent induction motor, resulting in reduced inertia.
+This feature benefits applications requiring rapid cycle times and dynamic motion control profiles.

-Advancements in servo drive technology have allowed for the increase in usage of servo motors because now manufacturers can offer drives with the capability to do complex current calculations and rotor pole identification in real-time.
-KEB even offers the ability to position a servo without any feedback.
+Recent advancements in servo drive technology have facilitated the broader use of servo motors.
+Manufacturers, including KEB, now offer drives capable of complex current calculations and real-time rotor pole identification, enhancing their effectiveness and usability across various application areas.
+KEB even provides the ability to position a servo without any feedback.

 Servos like this one do not typically have a fan.
 One less point of ingress means the IP rating is typically higher.